wp-plugins/meeting-scheduler-by-vcita/readme.txt

 == Changelog ==

+ = Appointment Booking and online Scheduling by vCita Version 3.5.0 =
+ * Compatibility with WordPress 4.1
+ * Added more flexibility with availability settings
+ * Enabled different availability per service.
+ * Added the option to set preparation time per service.

  = Appointment Booking and online Scheduling by vCita Version 3.4.0 =
  * Compatibility with 4.0
  * Screenshots update